Tradeoffs between convergence rate and noise amplification for momentum-based accelerated optimization algorithms

 \title{ \bf \bf Tradeoffs between convergence rate and noise amplification \ where $\delta$ is the Kronecker delta and $\EX$ is the expected value operator.
 In this paper, we consider two noise models. \begin{enumerate} \item Iterate noise ($\sigma_w=\sigma$): models uncertainty in computing the iterates of~\eqref{alg.TM_disc}, where $\sigma$ denotes the stepsize-independent noise magnitude.

 \item Gradient noise ($\sigma_w=\alpha \sigma$): models uncertainty in the gradient evaluation.
 In this case, the stepsize $\alpha$ directly impacts magnitude of the additive noise. \end{enumerate}

-Iterate noise models scenarios where uncertainties in optimization variables exist because of roundoff, quantization, and communication errors.
+Iterate noise model captures scenarios with uncertainties in optimization variables because of roundoff, quantization, and communication errors.
 This model has also been used to improve generalization and robustness in machine learning~\cite{he2019parametric}.
 On the other hand, the second noise model accounts for gradient computation error or scenarios in which the gradient is estimated from noisy measurements~\cite{pol87}.
 Also, noise may be intentionally added to the gradient for privacy reasons~\cite{bassily2014private}.

 \vsp \begin{myrem} An alternative noise model with $\sigma_w = \sqrt{\alpha} \sigma$ has been used to escape local minima in stochastic gradient descent~\cite{gelmit91} and to provide non-asymptotic guarantees in non-convex learning~\cite{ragraktel17,zhaliacha17}.
 This model arises from a discretization of the continuous-time Langevin diffusion dynamics~\cite{ragraktel17} and, for strongly convex quadratic problems, our framework can be used to examine acceleration/robustness tradeoffs.
 For algorithms that are faster than the standard gradient descent, this model has order-wise identical performance bounds as the other two models and the only difference arises in decelerated regime.
 We omit details for brevity. \end{myrem} \vsp